-Tags can identify resources.
-You can use tags to classify Message Queue for Apache RocketMQ resources for easy resource search and aggregation.
-Message Queue for Apache RocketMQ allows you to create, edit, and delete tags for Message Queue for Apache RocketMQ instances, topics, and groups.
-This topic describes the instructions and limits for using tags.
+Tags can be used to identify resources.
+You can use tags to classify Message Queue for Apache RocketMQ resources for easy search and aggregation.
+Message Queue for Apache RocketMQ allows you to create, edit, and delete tags for instances, topics, and groups.
+This topic describes the usage notes and limits of tags.

 - Each tag consists of a key-value pair.

 - Each tag key must be unique within a resource.